What are Operating Expenses?

 Operating Expenses and Capital Expenditures

 For businesses, operating expenses may typically include supplies, advertising expenses, administration fees, wages, rent, and utility costs.
-When it comes to capital or physical asset-related costs, however, it is important to make a difference between operating expenses and capital expenditures.
+When it comes to capital or physical asset-related costs, however, it is important to make a distinction between operating expenses and capital expenditures as the two are treated differently for accounting purposes.

 Fixed Costs and Variable Costs

-When it comes to analyzing operating expenses, classify the expenses as either fixed cost or variable cost.
+When it comes to analyzing operating expenses, managers classify the expenses as either fixed or variable.
 In such a way, a manager can better understand the nature of the expense.
-Fixed cost is the cost that remains the same in the short-term, while variable cost is the cost associated with the number of products or services that a company produces.
+A fixed cost remains the same no matter what the production level is, while variable cost does vary with the number of products or services that a company produces.

 It is noteworthy that the same category of an operating expense can be either a fixed cost or a variable cost, depending on the situation.
-For example, the wage for a full-time employee is a fixed cost to the company, while the wage for a temporary or contract employee should be identified as a variable cost.
+For example, the wage for a full-time office employee is a fixed cost to the company, while the wage for an assembly line factory worker can be identified as a variable cost.
 Understanding the distinction can help managers to better control the operating expenses while considering the timeframe.

 Importance of Operating Expenses

-Operating expenses are exclusively important because they help measure a company’s cost and stock management efficiency.
-It highlights the cost and needs that a company needs to make to generate revenue, which is the main goal of a company.
+Operating expenses are important because they can help assess a company’s cost and stock management efficiency.
+It highlights the level of cost that a company needs to make to generate revenue, which is the main goal of a company.

 The disadvantage of looking at a company’s opex is that it is an absolute number, not a ratio.
-It means that the expenses cannot reflect the size of a company, making it unreasonable to be used as an indication between firms even if they are in the same industry.
+Therefore it is unreasonable to be used as a metric to compare between firms even if they are in the same industry.
 However, they can be highly instrumental in the horizontal analysis since it can reflect the company’s current performance in the past.

 CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: